A Mushroom That Tastes Like Bacon?

 No, shiitake mushrooms won’t cure cancers.

-But eating them certainly might help you in the fight against this deadly disease.
+But eating them certainly might help improve your immune function.

 As Dr. Axe writes:

 “Research suggests that shiitake mushrooms help fight cancer cells and the lentinan in shiitakes help heal chromosome damage caused by anticancer treatments.
 This suggests shiitakes could be used as a potential natural cancer treatment.

 A 2006 study published in the Journal of Alternative and Complementary Medicineinvestigated the potential roles of an ethyl acetate fraction from shiitake mushrooms.
 The study involved two human breast carcinoma cell lines, one human nonmalignant breast epithelial cell line and two myeloma cell lines.
 The results suggest that shiitake mushrooms were able to inhibit growth in tumor cells with their mycochemical value.
 Shiitake mushroom successfully inducted apoptosis, the process of programmed cell death.”